rclone/rclone/MANUAL.md

 If --hash is not specified the Hashes property won't be emitted.

 If --no-modtime is specified then ModTime will be blank.
+This can speed things up on remotes where reading the ModTime takes an extra request (eg s3, swift).

+If --no-mimetype is specified then MimeType will be blank.
+This can speed things up on remotes where reading the MimeType takes an extra request (eg s3, swift).

 If --encrypted is not specified the Encrypted won't be emitted.